Small-JS/SmallJS/Node/Node.md

 # SmallJS Node test project

-This project tests the Node.js libraries of SmallJS by running its unit test.
+This project tests the Node.js libraries of SmallJS by running its unit tests.
 Before running the tests, all ST sources are compiled first.

+## Getting started

+First install npm dependencies by running `npm install` in a terminal.
+Now start the project run the project and see that unit tests are performed successfully.

+The file `src/App.ts` (compiled to `out/App.js`) does application startup.
+It dynamically loads the compiled ST class NodeApp from `out/NodeApp.js` and call its start method.

+## Database support

 These databases are supported: Postgres, MariaDB and MySQL.
 To set them up look here: [../Database/Database.md](../Database/Database.md)

-The file `src/App.ts` (compiled to `out/App.js`) does application startup.
-It dynamically loads the compiled ST class NodeApp from `out/NodeApp.js` and call its start method.
+Database support is disabled by default.
+To enable it, copy the file `.env.example` to `.env` and uncomment the connection string(s) to the database(s) you want and enter the login credentials for your database server(s).

+Now the unit tests of the selected databases will run automatically.